camunda/camunda-docs-manual/content/update/patch-level.md

 * call to `HistoryService#cleanupHistoryAsync` does not guarantee to return correct Job object in return and you should not rely on the returned value any more.
  The same valid for REST call `POST /history/cleanup`
 * `HistoryService#findHistoryCleanupJob` is deprecated (as well as `GET /history/cleanup/job`), one should use `HistoryService#findHistoryCleanupJobs` instead.

+## 7.10.16 to 7.10.17 / 7.11.10 to 7.11.11 / 7.12.3 to 7.12.4

+### DMN 1.3 Support in Cockpit

+With this release, cockpit adds support for DMN 1.3, the next version of the DMN standard.
+If you edit and deploy DMN diagrams in Cockpit, which use earlier versions of DMN, they will automatically be migrated to DMN 1.3.

+The Camunda engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
+Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.